 Begins to show defiant behavior 24 months Yes By 24 months Oh yes, we have this one!

 Legal Disclaimer: While every effort has been made to make certain that the information contained in this website is accurate, it must be remembered that the content is managed by a parent, not by a doctor.
-Information contained here is for general support purposes only and is no substitute for the care of a doctor.
+Information contained here is for general support purposes only and is no substitute for the care of a physician.